 Use Drawer Dividers Inside Bins to Organize the Small Stuff

-Now, since I started doing fabric designs for the house and on clothing, I had to create a section for my fabric and craft paints.
+Since I started doing fabric designs for the house and clothing, I had to create a section for my fabric and craft paints.
 I also needed a place for my glue gun and sticks.
-I used a wicker serving bin which was about 4 inches high and added an Ikea drawer organizer inside it so I could divide up the different paints and sponges.
-This is stored in another cabinet for now but will eventually be incorporated into the scrapbooking station.
+I used a wicker serving bin about 4 inches high and added an Ikea drawer organizer to divide the different paints and sponges.
+This is stored in another cabinet but will eventually be incorporated into the scrapbooking station.

 Divide Out the Similar Looking But Different Items for Easy Retrieval

-Repurpose organizing products that are not used any longer
+Repurpose organizing products that are not used longer

 Well, there you have it.
-The updates I made in my Scrapbooking Cabinet Zone were very helpful and allowed me to be creative and less stressful when crafting.
+The updates I made in my Scrapbooking Cabinet Zone were very helpful and made me creative and less stressed when crafting.
 After all, crafting should be a relaxing hobby, not a stressful one.
 Do you agree?
 What do you think of these tips?
 Please comment below to share your thoughts.
 I would love to hear from you.
 Feel free to visit other posts I found online below.